 I'll stick with Now brands vitamin D.

-Darlene: about a year ago
+Darlene: more than a year ago

 One of the best competing prices I have found for vitamin D drops and it is easy to measure.
 Because I have an ulcer, I cannot absorb vitamin D pills.
 So these drops and the mediocre "non-existant" taste are easy and versatile to use.
 The subtracted point is because the dropper needs to be manufactured better.
 The rubber squeezer keeps coming apart from the glass dropper.